 The most recognizable symptom of obstructive sleep apnea is chronic snoring.
 Other symptoms include chronic fatigue, mood swings, sore jaw muscles, and headaches.

 Options for Treating Sleep Apnea

 There are many treatment options available to those living with sleep apnea.
-In a sleep apnea consultation with Dr. Dolgos, he will be able to determine which option or combination of options is the right choice for you.
+During a sleep apnea consultation with Dr. Dolgos in Orchard Park, he will be able to determine which option or combination of options is the right choice for you.